Signature in a Glass: Creating the House Martini

 The Japanese-American Art of the Martini

-Japanese-American cocktail bars, which has flourished in recent years, have their own particular approaches to the Martini.
-Panelists include Masahiro Urushido (Katana Kitten), Kenta Goto (Bar Goto) and Takuma Watanabe (Martiny’s).
+Japanese-American cocktail bars, which have flourished in recent years, have their own particular approaches to the Martini.
+Panelists talking about their points of view include Masahiro Urushido (Katana Kitten), Kenta Goto (Bar Goto) and Takuma Watanabe (Martiny’s).
+Robert Simonson moderates.

 The First Martini